dsanchez1120/elevator/README.md

 # Elevator Application
-This application simulates the functionality of an elevator.
+Java application that simulates the functionality of an elevator.

+Uses Maven build management.

+Detailed explanation of application design can be found in ```DESIGN.md``` file